Skip to main content

 When do you pay your credit card security deposit?

 You pay the security deposit after completing an application and receiving initial approval for the card.
-Before filling out an application and putting your money down, be sure to check whether the card charges an annual fee or a setup fee.
-Also try to keep your credit utilization below 30% of the card limit, even on a card with a relatively low initial limit.
+Before filling out an application and putting your money down, you may want to consider checking whether the card charges an annual fee or a setup fee.
+If approved, keeping your credit utilization below 30% of the card limit may be helpful, even on a card with a relatively low initial limit.

-Whether you are using a secured or unsecured credit card, sticking to a moderate level of credit utilization, may improve your credit score and help with receiving new credit card offers.
+Whether you are using a secured or unsecured credit card, sticking to a moderate level of credit utilization, may help improve your credit score and receive more new credit card offers.
+However, keep in mind that your credit score depends on many factors.

 Are credit card security deposits refundable?

-Yes, deposits to secure a card are refundable, typically in two ways:
+Yes, deposits to secure a card are usually refundable in two ways:

 • When you voluntarily close out a paid in full account with the credit card company.